Meaning of Marriage in Islam – A Sacred Bond of Love and Commitment

 - Shared Responsibilities: A balanced marriage requires equal contributions.
 Share household duties, parenting, and decision-making for a harmonious life.

 In Islam, marriage is referred to as Nikah, a sacred contract that binds a man and a woman in a lawful and loving relationship.
 It is not merely a social agreement but a spiritual and moral commitment that emphasizes love, kindness, and companionship.
-At Ayrahacademy we offer online Quran classes to help individuals and couples understand the deeper teachings of Islam, including the significance of Nikah and its role in fostering a strong, loving relationship guided by Islamic principles.
+At Ayrahacademy we offer online Quran classes to help individuals and couples understand the deeper teachings of this beautiful religion, including the significance of Nikah and its role in fostering a strong, loving relationship guided by foremost principles.

-The term Nikah in Islam means a contract or agreement between a man and a woman that makes their relationship lawful according to Islamic teachings.
+The term Nikah means a contract or agreement between a man and a woman that makes their relationship lawful according to religious teachings.
 It is a solemn pledge to fulfill responsibilities towards each other with sincerity and devotion.
-The purpose of Nikah is to establish a righteous and harmonious family life based on Islamic values.
+The purpose of Nikah is to establish a righteous and harmonious family life based on basic values.
+Our religion emphasizes on getting married outside of family or distant relatives, it has positive social and medical implications which promotes harmony among a society.

 The Nikah Ceremony: